Our Outpatient Treatment Supports Your Recovery

 - Family therapy, if appropriate, to involve the spouse or partner, children, parents, siblings, and other family in the healing process

-At The Emily Program, we believe that group therapy can be an incredibly important part of your recovery from an eating disorder, because groups provide a safe, judgment-free environment to process thoughts, emotions, and behaviors with other people in similar situations.
-We offer many therapeutic and skill-building groups, such as Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT) Skills Training, Eating Disorders And Chemical Dependency sessions, Adult Support, Families Supporting Families, yoga, and art therapy.
+At The Emily Program, we believe that group therapy can be an incredibly important part of your recovery from an eating disorder.
+Groups provide a safe, judgment-free environment to process thoughts, emotions, and behaviors with other people in similar situations.
+We offer many therapeutic and skill-building groups, such as Overcoming Your Eating Disorder, Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT) Skills Training, Eating Disorders and Substance Use Disorder recovery, Families Supporting Families, and more.
 Group sessions vary by location.
-Your individual therapist will recommend a group that might be the best fit for you.
+Your intake therapist and/or individual therapist will recommend a group that might be the best fit for you.

 Click on the links below to learn more about group offerings at our locations: